Aix-Marseille University: Law

-The law school at AMU dates back to the university's foundation in 1409.
-The school had far-reaching influence, since written law, which in France originated in Aix-en-Provence, spread from there, eventually replacing the common law practiced throughout the rest of Northern Gaul.
+The establishment of the law school at AMU can be traced back to the university's foundation in 1409.
+The school had far-reaching influence, since written law, which in France originated in Aix-en-Provence, spread from there, eventually replacing the common law practiced throughout the rest of northern Gaul.
 The law school has a long tradition of self-management, with a strongly institutionalized culture and practices enrooted in the social and economic realities of the region.
-Today, it is one of the largest law schools in France, and is considered to be one of the nation's leading centres for legal research and teaching.
+Today, it is one of the largest law schools in France, and is considered to be one of the nation's leading centers for legal research and teaching.
 The school is unique among French law schools for the breadth of courses offered and the extent of research undertaken in a wide range of fields.
-For 2021/22, the law school is ranked 3rd nationally for its undergraduate studies by Eduniversal.
+For 2024, the law school is ranked 4th in France for its undergraduate studies by both THE and QS rankings, 5th by Le Figaro, and 8th by Eduniversal.
 According to the University of Connecticut's website, "other than the Sorbonne, Aix has attracted the most prestigious law faculty in France".
 The teaching faculty comprises 155 professors and 172 adjunct lecturers, the latter drawn from private practice, the civil service, the judiciary and other organizations.
 Much of the legal research at the university is done under the auspices of its many research institutes – there is one in almost every field of law.
 Research activity is buttressed by a network of libraries, which holds an impressive collection of monographs and periodicals, including an important collection of 16th-century manuscripts.
 Moreover, the libraries have several specialized rooms dedicated to specific fields of law, in particular in International and European Law and Legal Theory.

 The school has produced a large number of luminaries in law and politics including the 2nd President of France, Adolphe Thiers, former Prime Minister of France, Édouard Balladur, former President of the National Assembly of France, Félix Gouin, and former Minister of Justice of France, Adolphe Crémieux.
 The school has also educated two Nobel laureates: René Cassin, winner of the 1968 Nobel Peace Prize, and Frédéric Mistral, winner of the 1904 Nobel Prize in Literature.
 Alumni also include the 3rd President of Lebanon, Émile Eddé, former Prime Minister of Bulgaria, Vasil Kolarov, former Prime Minister of Angola, Fernando José de França Dias Van-Dúnem, and former Prime Minister of Cambodia, Norodom Ranariddh.
 In addition, from 1858 to 1861, a prominent French artist and Post-Impressionist painter Paul Cézanne attended the school, while also receiving drawing lessons.